No Longer Half of Something

 Birthright opened my eyes to a land that has changed my life.
 It allowed me to experience Judaism in a way that I had never done so before.
 As I stepped off the bus in Jerusalem and we celebrated with challah and a toast, I felt at home.

 I felt like I belonged here - despite my lack of religious knowledge, that didn’t seem to matter.
 The only thing that mattered was that we were Jewish and we were together.
 In that moment, as we were welcomed into the holiest place on earth, hand in hand with people who were strangers two hours prior, there was no fear and no second guessing, there was only happiness.

 Stepping foot on this land, for real, and not just adhering to tabloids and the media, allowed me to take in the true beauty of Israel - something many people never experience.
-Here I am, an 18 year old traveling outside of the US for the first time and feeling sorry for those who have never touched down on this soil.
+Here I was, an 18 year old traveling outside of the US for the first time and feeling sorry for those who have never touched down on this soil.

 Finding myself culturally here solidified something for me.
 It filled a void in my life that I was always searching to fill but never truly realized that I had inside.
 Although kids were jealous of me for receiving more presents than them during the holidays, the thing that seemed to be missing was my strengthened understanding of “my religion”.
 I was always just “half Jewish, half Catholic”.
 After Birthright, I had a better understanding of the role I wanted in Judaism - it was comforting.